Powerful Primitives in the Bounded Quantum Storage Model: Definitions: Obfuscation and Variants in the BQSM

 In this section, we adapt the notions of obfuscation and one-time programs to the BQSM and introduce a related notion termed program broadcast.

-First of all, obfuscation is a form of program encryption introduced in \cite{ABD21}.
+First of all, obfuscation is a form of program encryption with many variants, as introduced in \cite{ABD21}.
 These definitions are unsatisfactory for our setting since adversaries in the BQSM differ from those considered in black/grey-box obfuscation.
 Hence, we introduce the notion of \emph{BQS obfuscation}.